Ceritalah: Unleashing the power of blockchain with cultural heritage NFTs

 Why It Matters

-Hokkien is one of Southeast Asia’s oldest and most vibrant languages, spoken across generations in Penang and beyond.
-Penang Hokkien, in particular, is a distinct hybridisation of cultures and language, incorporating Malay words into everyday conversation.
-Its unique expressions set it apart from other regional dialects in Malaysia.
+Hokkien, which originated from southern China, has become one of Southeast Asia’s most vibrant languages, spoken across the region from Sumatra in the west to the Philippines in the east, and as far back as the 11th century.
+Penang Hokkien, in particular, is a distinct hybridisation of cultures and language, incorporating many loanwords into everyday conversation.
+Its unique expressions set it apart from other languages in the archipelago.

-Why We Chose to Partner with the Penang Hokkien Association
+Why We Chose to Partner with the Hokkien Language Association of Penang

-For our first initiative in the Web3 space, we partnered with the Penang Hokkien Association and its Speak Hokkien campaign to celebrate and preserve the Hokkien language.
-This collaboration is deeply rooted in our belief that digital innovation should not only preserve cultural heritage but also empower local communities.
+For our first initiative in the Web3 space, we partnered with the association to highlight the written tradition of the Hokkien language.
+This collaboration is deeply rooted in our belief that digital innovation should not only preserve cultural heritage but also bring an increasingly forgotten tradition to the fore.
 Hokkien is a living language that holds generations of stories, traditions, and identity — but it’s at risk of fading away.

 What is an NFT?